Thursday, December 3, 2020

 The Concept of Svayambhu

 Every effect has a cause.
 An unending series of causes has led to the world of plurality that exists today.
-But in philosophy, we have to theorize about a first cause.
+But in philosophy, we have to theorize about the first cause.
 Aristotle theorized that the universe began with the Prime Mover, which is itself uncaused.
 In Hindu philosophy, the concept of Svayambhu is used to describe the first cause.
 While every effect has a cause, Svayambhu is uncaused by any cause other than itself.
 “Svayambhu” is a Sanskrit word created from two terms: “svayam,” which means self; “bhu,” which means manifested or arising.
 Thus Svayambhu is generally translated as "self-manifested", "self-existing", or "created by its own accord”.
 In the Vedic and Puranic texts, there are the descriptions of the rise of Svayambhu Manu, who is the first man.
 Some verses describe Krishna as Svayambhu, the self-manifested.

 Posted by Anoop Verma at 8:16:00 AM